patatje-eu/vw-backup/README.md

-# Vaultwarden backup Backup
+# Vaultwarden Backup

 Docker Containers for [Vaultwarden](https://github.com/dani-garcia/vaultwarden) Backup.
 Based on [Bitwarden_rs backup](https://gitlab.com/1O/bitwarden_rs-backup)

-**This is a work in progress.
+**Not production ready!
+This is a work in progress.
 I'm adding support to copy the backup method to remote hosts.
-For now only SFTP is supported, planning on adding WebDAV and S3 support in the near future.**
+For now only SFTP is supported, planning on adding WebDAV and S3 support in the near future.
+The variable names will probably change around, so if it breaks please verify your environment variables against the [Environment variables section](#environment-variables) if it breaks.**

 ## Usage

 Make sure that your **bitwarden_rs container is named `bitwarden`** otherwise you have to replace the container name in the `--volumes-from` section of the `docker run` call.

 If you want to automatically upload the backup files to a remote, you can specify the BACKUP_METHOD environment variable, see [Environment variables section](#environment-variables) for more information